DIY Installing Crown Molding

 Use a piece of molding several inches longer that the length of the second, adjacent wall.
 You may need to cut the cope more than once if you mess it up and the longer length will give you enough wood to work with.

-Cut the end to mate with the first piece with a miter just as if you were using a compound miter joint to make the corner.
+Cut the end to mate with the first piece at a miter just as if you were using a compound miter joint to make the corner.
 Run a pencil lead along the trim profile to highlight the edge to be cut.

 Cope Piece Two